micropython/micropython/docs/rp2/tutorial/intro.rst

 1.Getting started with MicroPython on the RP2xxx
 ================================================

-The Pico board is the most popular in the series and we will be talking about it in general for all the RP2xxx boards.This tutorial will guide you through setting up MicroPython, connecting to the network and communicating with the Internet, using the hardware peripherals, and controlling some external components.
+The Pico board is the most popular in the series and we will be talking about it in general for all the RP2xxx boards.
+This tutorial will guide you through setting up MicroPython, connecting to the network and communicating with the Internet, using the hardware peripherals, and controlling some external components.

 1.1.
 The MicroPython Environment
 ---------------------------------